scaife-viewer/scaife-skeleton/README.md

 import Vue from 'vue';
 import Vuex from 'vuex';

-import createStore from 'scaife-skeleton/src/skeleton/config';  // packaging issue
+import createStore from 'scaife-skeleton';  // packaging issue

 Vue.use(Vuex);